linode/developers/hugo/content/websites/host-a-website-with-high-availability.md

         +--------------------------+--------------------------------------+
         4 rows in set (0.00 sec)

-    {: .note}
+    {{< note >}}
 > If you add or remove nodes to and from the cluster in the future, you may notice the value for `wsrep_cluster_conf_id` increases each time.
 This value is the number of changes the cluster's configuration has gone through, and does not directly affect functionality.
 The above value of `3` is only an example.
+{{< /note >}}

 2. Create a test database: